 Having excellent wildlife sightings on tour from a comfortable and responsible lodge with friendly and helpful staff will be our requirements for this list, and are the requirements for TourTheTropics Amazon tours in general.
 First, let’s give an example of some of the top lodges in different areas for different budgets and time frames.
 We will start with Puerto Maldonado in the southern Peruvian jungle and work our way clockwise around Amazonia.

-You can also have a look at the following map for some of the featured experiences.
 Each of the contact bubbles and tour pages on TourTheTropics.com will send an enquiry directly to the lodge owner of the particular tour.

 Best Jungle Lodges near Puerto Maldonado, Peru